 London’s ExCel Center finally made its first appearance on the Formula E calendar in 2021.
-The London E-Prix in the east of the city will take place again in July 2022.
+The London E-Prix in the east of the city will take place again at the end of July 2023.

 London previously hosted the Formula E season finale in both the first and second seasons, with a race at the Battersea Park Street Circuit.
 The race was discontinued following protests from an environmental group.